freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you have a different version, please install the recommended version.
 We can only support installation issues for recommended versions.

 Windows users:
-> Make sure the command-line tool you use (e.g., cmd, PowerShell, Git Bash for Windows, WSL) has the correct user privileges.
+> Make sure the command line tool you use (e.g., cmd, PowerShell, Git Bash for Windows, WSL) has the correct user privileges.
 If possible, you should launch the tool with the Administrator's privilege.
 On Windows, you should be able to launch as administrator by right-clicking the application and selecting `Launch as an Administrator`.

 #### I am having issues with installing the recommended prerequisites.
 What should I do?
 We regularly develop on the latest or most popular operating systems like macOS 10.12 or later, Ubuntu 16.04 or later and Windows 10.
 It is recommended to research your specific issue on resources such as Google, Stack Overflow and Stack Exchange.
 There is a good chance that someone has faced the same issue and there is already an answer to your specific query.